 Meeting up with a dentist regularly is probably fairly low down on most people’s to-do list.
-In fact it is, let’s face it, the very last thing on most people’s minds until something forces them to think about it.
+In fact, it is, let’s face it, the very last thing on most people’s minds until something forces them to think about it.

 We are all more aware than ever of the need to be vigilant about oral health and access to dental care has never been easier.
 And yet there are still far too many of us who are prepared to put up with any amount of pain or discomfort rather than visit the dentist.

-Here, we want to help change that attitude by telling you why we think you should see the professionals such as those at Portobello Dental, to ensure your teeth, and your mouth are in tip-top condition.
+Here, we want to help change that attitude by telling you why we think you should see the professionals such as those at Portobello Dental, to ensure your teeth, and your mouth is in tip-top condition.

 2. Bad Breath

 This is another condition that people tend to just put up with until, that is, a friend plucks up the courage to tell them that their breath has become – well – offensive.
 Bad breath can be a temporary issue but it can also be a warning sign of something serious like gum disease or tooth decay so it needs to be checked out.

 Have you started to spit blood when you brush your teeth?
 This could be a sign of gum disease or it could simply mean that you are brushing too hard.
 Your dentist is the one who can examine you and tell you what is going on and recommend treatment if necessary to prevent the problem from getting any worse.

 Many of us suffer from mouth ulcers which are painful but temporary and usually nothing to worry about.
 But if you find that you are seeing recurring sores, especially those which look different and don’t clear up properly then this can be an indication of infection or of something more serious.
 Your dentist is often the first to spot any oral health issues and can refer you for further treatment if necessary.